NCATS-Tangerine/tkbio/README.md

 The software project is a US [National Institute of Health](https://www.nih.gov/) funded initiative, begun in 2015, within the scope of the Heart BD2K program as a collaboration between...

-* The [Scripps Research Institute](http://www.scripps.edu/) (TSRI), San Diego, CA, USA:

-	Dr. Benjamin Good, Project Owner

-and

 * [STAR Informatics/Delphinai Corporation](https://starinformatics.com), Port Moody, BC, Canada:

 	Dr. Richard Bruskiewich, CEO (2015 - present)
 	Kenneth Huellas-Bruskiewicz (2015 - present)
 	Lance Hannestad (2016,2017)
-	Farzin Ahmed (2015 - 2016)
+	Yinglun "Colin" Qiao (2016,2017)
+	Meera Godden (2017)
 	Chandan Kumar Mishra (2016)
 	Jarielle Lim (2016)
-	Yinglun "Colin" Qiao (2016)
 	Rudy Kong Tin Lun (2016)
-	Meera Godden (2017)
+	Farzin Ahmed (2015 - 2016)

+* through an initial collaboration with

+	Dr. Benjamin Good

+previously at the [Scripps Research Institute](http://www.scripps.edu/) (TSRI), San Diego, CA, USA

-The current (2017) effort to advance Knowledge.Bio is a collaboration with the [Lawrence Berkeley Laboratory](http://www.lbl.gov/), San Francisco, CA, USA, care of
+* The current (2017) effort to advance Knowledge.Bio is a collaboration funded by NIH through the [Lawrence Berkeley Laboratory](http://www.lbl.gov/), San Francisco, CA, USA, care of

     Dr. Christopher Mungall

-with the objective of repurposing it as a web client for the [NIH NCATS Translator initiative](https://ncats.nih.gov/translator), with direct funding brokered by NCATS Principal Investigator,
+with the objective of repurposing it as a web client for the [NIH NCATS Translator initiative](https://ncats.nih.gov/translator).

+* We are also grateful for NIH funding received for the summer of 2017 as brokered by the NCATS Principal Investigator,

 	Dr. Christopher Chute

-and others at the [INSTITUTE for CLINICAL & TRANSLATIONAL RESEARCH](https://ictr.johnshopkins.edu/) (ICTR), Johns Hopkins University School of Medicine, Baltimore, MD, USA.
+at the [INSTITUTE for CLINICAL & TRANSLATIONAL RESEARCH](https://ictr.johnshopkins.edu/) (ICTR), Johns Hopkins University School of Medicine, Baltimore, MD, USA.

 # Table of Contents
 #### [Introduction]()